 We’re so proud to work with each and every one of our staff members here at Donor Alliance.
 In our Staff Spotlight, we like to take a minute to share who we are and why we work at Donor Alliance.
 Meet Samantha Finke, a Family Support Coordinator in Northern Colorado for Donor Alliance.
 In that role, Samantha mainly supports donor families before, during and after a donation case.
 Samantha says that being able to work with and support those families is the most rewarding part of her job.
+This is our staff spotlight: Samantha Finke.

 Name: Samantha Finke